saasbook/hw-agile-iterations-1/docs/01-getting-started.md

-## How to setup your local development environment
+## How to set up your local development environment
 ### 1. Install Ruby
 You need to install Ruby.
 We recommend you use [rvm](https://rvm.io/) but you could also use [rbenv](https://github.com/rbenv/rbenv) to manage Ruby version.
 These are environment management tools that help you switch between Ruby version easily across different projects.